Supreme Court of the United States: Justices as circuit justices

 Five of the current justices are assigned to circuits on which they previously sat as circuit judges: Chief Justice Roberts (D.C.
 Circuit), Justice Sotomayor (Second Circuit), Justice Alito (Third Circuit), Justice Barrett (Seventh Circuit), and Justice Gorsuch (Tenth Circuit).
+Justices Thomas, Kavanaugh, and Jackson all sat as circuit judges on the D.C.
+Circuit, which is assigned to Chief Justice Roberts.
+Justice Kagan is the only current member who did not serve as a judge prior to their appointment to the Court.

 Process

 Case selection

 Nearly all cases come before the court by way of petitions for writs of certiorari, commonly referred to as cert, upon which the court grants a writ of certiorari.
 The court may review via this process any civil or criminal case in the federal courts of appeals.
 It may also review by certiorari a final judgment of the highest court of a state if the judgment involves a question of federal statutory or constitutional law.
 A case may alternatively come before the court as a direct appeal from a three-judge federal district court.
 The party that petitions the court for review is the petitioner and the non-mover is the respondent.

 Case names before the court are styled petitioner v. respondent, regardless of which party initiated the lawsuit in the trial court.
 For example, criminal prosecutions are brought in the name of the state and against an individual, as in State of Arizona v.
 Ernesto Miranda.
 If the defendant is convicted, and his conviction then is affirmed on appeal in the state supreme court, when he petitions for cert the name of the case becomes Miranda v.
 Arizona.

 The court also hears questions submitted to it by appeals courts themselves via a process known as certification.